Disaster Management 2017

-The International Conference on Disaster Management is being reconvened following the success of the previous four meetings, held at Wessex Institute in the New Forest in 2009, the University of Central Florida in Orlando, USA in 2011, A Coruña, Spain in 2013 and Istanbul Technical University, Turkey 2015.
+The 2017 International Conference on Disaster Management and Human Health: Reducing Risk, Improving Outcomes, took place in Seville organized by the Wessex Institute.
+It was the 5th in this Series of conferences, following previous successful meetings held in the New Forest, UK in 2009; the University of Central Florida, USA in 2011; A Coruña, Spain in 2013; and Instanbul Technical University, Turkey in 2015.

-This series of conferences originated with the need for academia and practitioners to exchange knowledge and experience on the way to handle the increasing risk of natural and human-made disasters.
-Recent major earthquakes, tsunamis, hurricanes, floods and other natural phenomena have resulted in huge losses in terms of human life and property destruction.
-A new range of human-made disasters have afflicted humanity in modern times; terrorist activities have been added to more classical disasters such as those due to the failure of industrial installations for instance.
+The Series originated with the need for academia and practitioners to exchange knowledge and experience on how to handle the increasing risk of natural and man-made disasters.
+Recent major earthquakes, tsunamis, hurricanes, floods and other natural phenomena have resulted in huge losses in terms of human life and destruction of property.
+A new range of man-made disasters continues to afflict humanity in modern times; terrorist activities have been added to more classical disasters such as those due to the failure of industrial installations for instance.

 - Disaster analysis